AidaDSP/AidaDSP.github.io/aida_dsp_stompbox.md

 ### Solid and durable

 We did a huge research among our suppliers to carefully select the components and we made a lot of prototypes before arriving at the current one.
 One example?
-We completely redesigned the electronics to use metallic premium quality knobs screwed onto the case instead of the plastic, pcb mounting ones that were present in the first prototype.
+We completely redesigned the electronics to use metallic premium quality knobs screwed onto the case to allow for a road-ready, high quality product

 ### Partners